Asymptotic Improvements of Lower Bounds for the Least Common Multiples of Arithmetic Progressions: Consequences of Theorem

-\end{cor} We now determine the value of~$k$ which yields the best bound in Corollary~\ref{niceboundcor}.
+the result then follows from Corollary \ref{basicbound'}. \end{proof} We now determine the value of~$k$ which yields the best bound in Corollary~\ref{niceboundcor}.
 It is clear that increasing~$k$ in~\eqref{nicebound} increases the right-hand term of~\eqref{nicebound} by a factor of Since this factor is decreasing in $k$, the optimal bound~\eqref{nicebound} is achieved when